 A person claiming real property adversely must be in actual possession of the property in order to make a claim effective.
 The person must have possession in the sense of an occupation of the land.
-He or she must, to put it simply, be there, live and in person.
+They must, to put it simply, be there, both live and in person.
 This is distinguishable from presumed or hypothetical possession.

 Consider this example.
 Suzy lives across the street from a vacant lot.
 That lot technically belongs to Bob, who lives across the street as well.
 In the three decades that Bob and Suzy have lived in the neighborhood, Bob has never used the lot.